 Sometimes you just cook pasta and season it with tuna straight out of the can.
 Mea Culpa.

 There’s a big NO NO for parmesan cheese on fish pasta dishes.
-But I think a lot of people will close they’re eyes on tuna pasta, because it’s incredibly delicious!
+But I think a lot of people will close their eyes on tuna pasta because it’s incredibly delicious!

 I certainly do.

-This time though, I made a gourmet tuna pasta recipe so buttery parmesan on top would be too much.
+This time though, I made a gourmet tuna pasta recipe, so buttery that parmesan on top would be too much.

 Hurray for Italian ladies!

 tuna pasta recipe